-The best and most important aspect of having a toddler is teaching easy skills without them even realizing they are learning!
+The best and most important aspect of having a toddler is teaching easy skills without realizing they are learning!

 Math is no exception, and through the following math activities, you can achieve that.